-The WorkHealth Improvement Network (WIN) is a two-year program from WorkSafe Victoria that promotes health, safety and wellbeing in the manufacturing and healthcare sectors.
-The program offers information, education and support to employers in these industries to test the application of integrated approaches to occupation health, safety and wellbeing.
+The program offered information, education and support to employers in these industries to test the application of integrated approaches to occupational health, safety and wellbeing.

-The program combines OHS, health promotion and human resources expertise to take an integrated approach to overall health and wellbeing at work.
-The program applies an action learning approach, which sees each workplace test ideas or solutions to health and safety problems and apply them more broadly if they are successful.
+The program combined occupational health and safety (OHS), health promotion and human resources expertise to take an integrated approach to overall health and wellbeing at work.
+The program applied an action learning approach, which sees each workplace test ideas or solutions to health and safety problems and apply them more broadly if they are successful.

 Manufacturing is the third largest employer in Victoria, behind healthcare and social assistance and retail.
-WorkSafe data shows that in the manufacturing industry, musculoskeletal disorder claims account for 52 per cent of workers’ compensation claims and stress claims account for five per cent.
+WorkSafe data shows that in the manufacturing industry, musculoskeletal disorder claims account for 52% of workers’ compensation claims and 5% on stress claims.
 Lower skilled workers continue to suffer more manual handling injuries and WorkHealth data shows this cohort are also more likely to be at risk of chronic health conditions.

 In this video, staff from two participating WIN employers, Austin Health and Joy Foods, discuss why they decided to join the WIN, what interventions they’ve tried so far, and what they hope to achieve from taking an integrated approach to their OHS issue.
-Also hear from Dr Nerida Joss, who talks about the value of data collection and benchmarking across participating worksites implementing integration in their workplace.
+Dr Nerida Joss talks about the value of data collection and benchmarking across participating worksites implementing integration in their workplace.

 - Taking an integrated approach to worker health, safety and wellbeing is a good idea for employers because: